 What happens if a child shows symptoms of COVID-19 while at Thistleoaks?

 Any child with symptoms, as well as any enrolled siblings, are removed from their program(s) and relocated to our designated ‘sick room’ in the rear front office.
-Parents/guardians are immediately notified to come pick up their child(ren) and will be directed to have a COVID test completed as per Public Health direction.
+Parents/guardians are immediately notified to come pick up their child(ren) and will be directed to the Public Health Self-Assessment for COVID and follow the results of the assessment.
+Fees will not be reduced for the day.

 What happens if a staff shows symptoms of COVID-19 while at Thistleoaks?

-Staff showing any symptom(s) will be sent home and advised to have a COVID test completed.
+Staff showing any symptom(s) will be sent home and directed to the Public Health Self-Assessment for COVID and follow the results of the assessment. .
 Further direction will be given by Public Health.
 In the event that a staff goes home and we cannot run the program parents will be notified to come and pick up their child.
+Fees will not be reduced for the day.

 If my child displayed symptoms, when can they return to Thistleoaks?